The Park People

 The Park People's Park Legacy program can help you celebrate and commemorate a loved one by planting a beautiful, living tree in one of Denver’s parks.
 It’s a meaningful way to honor a legacy while giving back to your community.
 We also offer engraved brick pavers, placed in Washington Park.

 Denver's urban tree care sector currently faces a worker shortage crisis.
-To meet Denver's climate goals, 60,000 trees need to be planted in the next three years, 200 additional tree care jobs with family-supporting wages need to be filled, and a network for urban forestry stewards needs to be cultivated.
-Urban forestry is growing as trees gain recognition for their climate-resilient properties, and that's expected to grow, too.
+Trees are a critical part of climate resiliency.
+To plant and grow a thriving forest that will sustain the humans and wildlife in the city, 200 additional tree care jobs with family-supporting wages need to be filled, and a network for urban forestry stewards needs to be cultivated.
+Urban forestry is a growing field, and a fulfilling and meaningful career pathway.

-The Park People's program Treeforce provides career pathways and connections into this growing, stable field.
-Launching as a pre-apprenticeship in 2022, TreeForce will prepare adults that face barriers to employment for meaningful career paths with family-supporting wages.
-Upon completion of the program, pre-apprentices will be encouraged to apply to the Colorado Arborist Apprenticeship Program or pursue employment opportunities in private tree care, municipal forestry, seedling production, tree planting, urban wood reuse, or higher education.
+The Park People's TreeForce program provides training in tree care and connections into this field.
+Launched as a pre-apprenticeship in 2022, TreeForce prepares adults that face barriers to employment for meaningful career paths with family-supporting wages.
+Upon completion of the program, pre-apprentices are encouraged to apply to the Colorado Arborist Apprenticeship Program or pursue employment opportunities in private tree care, municipal forestry, seedling production, tree planting, urban wood reuse, or higher education.
 Learn more about this environmentally, economically, and socially beneficial program here.

 STAY CONNECTED